DewduSendanayake/Seasonal_Travel_Recommender/README.md

 - 422 on `/api/conversations/append`: Ensure your payload matches the expected nested `message` shape.
 The client context's `appendChatMessage` helper constructs the correct payload.
 - If the workflow fails to initialize, check the startup logs.
 Missing env vars (OpenAI key, Mongo URI) are common.

-## Next improvements (ideas)
-- Add SSE or WebSocket streaming for per-node progress updates to the frontend.
-- Add unit tests for `summary_agent` to validate packing/activity formatting.
-- Provide a sample dataset for local development (small FAISS/Chroma) and deterministic mocks for the LLM calls.

 ## License
 MIT